beamable/BeamableProduct/cli/cli/Docs/Commands/config.md

-# Config
+# About

-The config command will print out your current Beamable connection strings, such as CID and PID.
+The {{title}} command shows information about the current Beamable connection strings being used by the Beam CLI.
+The command will print the CID, PID, HOST, and current location of the .beamable configuration file.